 Candidates with sponsorship from an eligible institution shall indicate the source of sponsorship in the application.
 Non-profit organizations that are tax-exempt under Section 501(c)(3), governmental offices, and academic centers that are housed at non-profit, tax-exempt or public institution of higher education are eligible sponsors.
 Candidates with sponsorship from an eligible institution may have the opportunity to choose from a greater range of placement appointments (including NIH and Congress).
 This funding option is most suited to mid-career and distinguished candidates, such as members of AIMBE’s prestigious College of Fellows.

 AIMBE is soliciting applications for its September 1, 2015 to August 31, 2016 program year.
 Applicants to the AIMBE Scholars Program must hold a PhD-level degree in biomedical or biological engineering or a related field, be a U.S. citizen, and have an excellent record of achievement.
-A current U.S. passport and valid driver’s license is required.
+Dissertations must be successfully defended by June 20, 2015 and degrees conferred by August 31, 2015 to participate.
+A current U.S. passport and valid driver’s license are required.
 Applications require: (1) a Statement of interest (1,000 word maximum) that describes the applicant’s background and qualifications for the program, basis for interest in the program, including policy areas or issues of interest and skills to be acquired, and career goals, including how the program would support those goals; (2) a current C.V.; and (3) three recommendation letters.
 Applications materials must be submitted to email@example.com by December 5, 2014.

 Questions?
 Contact Sarah Mandell